charlesreid1-toy-factory/clint-eastwood/Readme.md

 positional arguments:
-  {think,water}
+  {think,water,house}
     think
                        Do a think
     water
                        Water something
+    house
+                       Get back in the house

 options:
   -h, --help           show this help message and exit
 ```